 • Appraisers are not familiar with the area they are appraising.

 • Out of area appraisers hired who have never seen any of the comps and aren’t familiar with town, amenities, neighborhood differences, etc.

-I will blog about big banks soon, using the same extensive report I am citing from for this blog.
+I will blog about big banks soon.
+I’ll use the same extensive report I am citing from for this blog.
 Big banks seem to do a lot of loans, but don’t provide a lot of service!
-Clients assume big = good, or big = safe, or that big = reputable, but in the mortgage world that is simply not so.
+Clients assume big = good, big = safer, or that big = reputable.
+But in the mortgage world that is simply not so.
 Read the next blog to find out why.